 In all cases, we compare the performance of PQCs initialized with random \sufour or near-identity unitaries to those initialized with previously found MPS solutions.
 Transferring the MPS state is done via the decomposition protocol described in Ref.~\cite{rudolph2022MPSdecomposition}.
 As described in Sec.~\ref{ssec:methods_mapping}, the topologies utilized here contain $k$ layers of gates, which are arranged linearly in the first $k-1$ layers and in an all-to-all topology in the last layer.
 For the cardinality dataset we utilize $k=3$ layers, and for the BAS dataset, as well as for the 2D Heisenberg Hamiltonian, $k=4$ layers.
 The parameters of the quantum circuits are optimized using the \textit{CMA-ES} algorithm~\cite{hansen1996adapting, hansen2019pycma}, a gradient-free optimizer that is based on an adaptive evolutionary strategy.

-Our optimization results in Fig.~\ref{fig:training_results} depict the best optimization runs out of $6$ repetitions.
+Our optimization results in Fig.~\ref{fig:training_results} depict the best optimization runs out of $6$ repetitions, i.e. the runs that reach the lowest loss after the prescribed training iterations.
 It becomes evident that the models without the MPS initialization do not converge to high-quality solutions.
 In fact, we have observed that, while all-to-all layers clearly increase the expressive capabilities of a PQC as compared to linear layers, the presence of a single all-to-all entangling layer has detrimental effect on their trainability (see also Appendix~\ref{apx:circuit_extension}).
-By choosing an initialization which makes use of the parameters of a classically trained MPS model however, all models exhibit a drastic increase in performance on all tasks.
+By choosing an initialization which makes use of the parameters of a classically trained MPS model however, all models exhibit a drastic increase in performance on all the tasks we considered.
 This behavior is enhanced even more by the use of MPS with larger bond dimension $\chi$.